-Whether you’re just looking for someone to offload to because everyone depends on you to hold it together, or you’re keen to really develop a deeper self-awareness, I encourage you to book a free 30min consultation with me today by clicking here and choosing ‘Alignment Call’ or clicking the link at the bottom of the page.
+Whether you’re just looking for someone to offload to because everyone depends on you to hold it together, or you’re keen to really develop a deeper self-awareness, I encourage you to book a free 30min consultation with me today by clicking here or clicking the link at the bottom of the page.

 What happens when I contact you?

-You can email me directly at email@example.com or click the link below to book a free 30min ‘Alignment Call’ with me (it takes you to my live calendar and you can see straight away what times are free and book yourself in).
+You can email me directly at firstname.lastname@example.org or click the link below to book a free 30min consultation with me (it takes you to my live calendar and you can see straight away what times are free and book yourself in).

 Training, qualifications & experience

 I completed my Advanced Integrative Professional Diploma in Psychotherapeutic Counselling in 2014, following a year long placement at the City and East London Bereavement Service, previously funded by the NHS and based out of the Royal London Hospital.
 Prior to this I had completed a Certificate in Counselling, a Certificate in Hypnotherapy, the Level 3 CYQ Yoga Teacher qualification and a BA (Hons) in Human Resource Management and had a successful career in HR and Operations Management before retraining.
-I have since completed Mindfulness Teacher training and am currently training with The Integrated Coaching Academy and professional training in Gestalt Therapy.
+I have since completed Mindfulness Teacher Training, a Certificate in Therapeutic Life Coaching with The Integrated Coaching Academy and professional training in Gestalt Therapy.
 I am also a Coacharya trained Coach.